California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 In California, arrests show up indefinitely in the records of the California Department of Justice (DOJ), unless they are expunged or sealed.
 However, the California DOJ only allows certain types of employers to access complete criminal records.

-California Penal Code 851.87 permits citizens who have been arrested but not convicted of a crime to have the records of that arrest sealed and destroyed.
-This provision applies even if the person was arrested and completes a pretrial diversion program as well if the person was found not guilty or was not convicted for any other reason.
+California Penal Code 851.87 permits citizens who have been arrested but not convicted of a crime to have the records of that arrest sealed and destroyed.5 This provision applies even if the person was arrested and completes a pretrial diversion program as well as if the person was found not guilty or was not convicted for any other reason.

 For purposes of background checks, California applies the ICRAA.
 Under the ICRAA, arrests are not allowed to be disclosed on a background check, unless the arrest is still open or the arrest resulted in a conviction.